RESEARCH STARTER

 SIGNIFICANCE: Although South Africans have accounted for a relatively small part of the immigrants to the United States, white South Africans began immigrating in increasing numbers after the early 1960s, as their homeland’s apartheid policies raised political and social tensions.

 The first South Africans known to immigrate to the United States arrived during the 1860s.
-Their numbers were small, however, and few of their countrymen followed them to the United States until the 1930s.
+Their numbers were small, and few of their countrymen followed them to the United States until the 1930s.
 The national origins quotas of the US Immigration Act of 1924 limited South Africa to only 100 immigrants per year, and South Africans rarely filled their quota.
 Between 1924 and 1950, an average of only 61 South Africans immigrated to the United States each year.
-As late as 1960, only 5,300 people of South African descent were known to be living in the United States.
+As late as 1960, only about 5,300 people of South African origin were living in the United States; by the mid-2020s, that population had grown substantially.
+The US Census estimated there were more than 140,000 US residents born in South Africa, alongside a larger second-generation population.

 Apartheid and Immigration